 Update: Good News!
 Your ongoing support has paid off!
 On February 1, 2016, several First Nations governments, the B.C. government, Greenpeace, Sierra Club B.C., 5 forestry companies, and ForestEthics Solutions announced that after 20 years of campaigning and negotiating, 85% of the Great Bear Rain Forest will be permanently off-limits to industrial logging.
 The size of the rain forest is immense: 3.1 million hectares of land have been saved.
 (Note: 1 hectare = 2.47 acres) This new park will have the largest tracts of temperate rain forests in the entire world.
 Can you imagine a rain forest that is larger in size than the entire country of Belgium!
 Supporters of this rain forest initiative never gave up hope.
 It is thanks to their efforts that such a great achievement has been fulfilled.
 Their sheer determination and will power made a positive difference!

-Headquarters: Arlington, Virginia, USA This amazing environment group, headquartered in the United States, has protected more than 119 million acres of land and thousands of miles of rivers worldwide.
+This amazing environment group, headquartered in Arlington, Virginia, USA, has protected more than 119 million acres of land and thousands of miles of rivers worldwide.
 Globally it operates more than 100 marine conservation projects.
 Its mission is to protect as much of the earth’s lands and waters as possible.

 This environmental group is quite proactive: instead of just trying to convince someone to protect their lands from further development, this group will, if necessary, use their donations to actually buy the tracts of lands that need to be protected (this is being done in both the United States and Canada).

 This organization operates in every state within America and is committed to ensuring that America’s great landscape is maintained forever.
 An example of its work is the Great Sand Dunes National Park and Preserve in Colorado.
 The Nature Conservancy was instrumental in promoting its creation.